istio/istio.io/content/docs/setup/kubernetes/prepare/requirements/index.md

 ---
-title: Requirements for Pods and Services
+title: Pods and Services
-description:  Describes the requirements for Kubernetes pods and services to run Istio.
+description:  Prepare your Kubernetes pods and services to run in an Istio-enabled cluster.
 weight: 5
 keywords: [kubernetes,sidecar,sidecar-injection]
 ---